katelevshova/unity_people_alive_graph/README.md

 # FEATURES #

-Multiplatform
+* Multiplatform

-Configuration possibilities: changing position, size and color of the graph’s elements
+* Configuration possibilities: changing position, size and color of the graph’s elements

-Easy to use
+* Easy to use

+# DEMO #

+Demo video on YouTube - [PeopleAliveGraph  - Unity3D, C# realization](https://youtu.be/mWc8a6zNogE)